Please take a look at the FAQs below for answers to some of our most common chain of custody (CoC) enquiries.

 Q Do we have to put an FSC label on our products?

 A No, but they must be sold with the correct FSC claim on the sales documents in order for the chain of custody to be upheld.
 Products such as sawn timber are often not labelled.
-However, some retailers and other end-users are not FSC certified but instead hold an FSC Trademark Licence.
-Trademark Licence Holders can only promote the FSC certification of products that are finished, FSC labelled, purchased from an FSC certified supplier and supplied with the appropriate FSC claim(s).
+However, some retailers and other end-users are not FSC certified but instead hold an FSC Promotional Trademark Licence.
+Promotional licence holders can only promote the FSC certification of products that are finished, FSC labelled, purchased from an FSC certified supplier and supplied with the appropriate FSC claim(s).
 The FSC labels can only be applied by FSC certificate holders.

 Q. A company that is not FSC certified carries out part of one of our processing procedures - do they also need chain of custody certification?